A calculus for modal compact Hausdorff spaces: Preliminaries

 \subsection{Symmetric strict implication calculus}

-The symmetric strict implication calculus $\SSIC$ was introduced in \cite{BeBeSaVe19} (see also \cite{Sa16}) as a deductive system in the language $\L$ that extends the language of classical propositional logic with the binary connective $\rightsquigarrow$ of \emph{strict implication}.
+The symmetric strict implication calculus $\SSIC$ \cite{BeBeSaVe19,Sa16} is a deductive system in the language $\L$ that extends the language of classical propositional logic with the binary connective $\rightsquigarrow$ of \emph{strict implication}.
 We write $\univ \phi$ as an abbreviation of $\top \simpa \phi$.
 We will use the axiomatization of $\SSIC$ from \cite{BeBeSaVe19}, which differs slightly from the equivalent one given in \cite{Sa16}.

 \begin{definition} The \emph{symmetric strict implication calculus} $\SSIC$ is the deductive system containing all the substitution instances of the theorems of the classical propositional calculus and of the axioms: \begin{itemize} \item[(A1)] $(\bot \simpa \phi) \wedge (\phi \simpa \top)$; \item[(A2)] $[(\phi \vee \psi) \simpa \chi] \biimpl [(\phi \simpa \chi) \wedge (\psi \simpa \chi)]$; \item[(A3)] $[\phi \simpa (\psi \wedge \chi)] \biimpl [(\phi \simpa \psi) \wedge (\phi \simpa \chi)]$; \item[(A4)] $(\phi \simpa \psi) \impl (\phi \impl \psi)$; \item[(A5)] $(\phi \simpa \psi) \biimpl (\ne \psi \simpa \ne \phi)$; \item[(A8)] $\univ \phi \impl \univ \univ \phi$; \item[(A9)] $\ne\univ \phi \impl \univ\neg\univ \phi$; \item[(A10)] $(\phi \simpa \psi) \biimpl \univ (\phi \simpa \psi)$; \item[(A11)] $\univ \phi \impl (\neg \univ \phi \simpa \bot)$; \end{itemize} and is closed under the inference rules \begin{itemize} \item[(MP)] $\inference{\phi \quad \phi\to\psi}{\psi}$; \item[(R)] $\inference{\phi}{\univ \phi}$. \end{itemize} \end{definition}